 This way, the guy moves slower, so you can add a Hide annotation from the Annotate tab and more easily drag it over the face while playing the video.

 However, it would be better to use the Assisted Tracking!
-Just draw the Hide annotation object over the guy’s face as he walks in, and then click on the Track button.
+Just draw the Hide annotation object over the guy’s face as he walks in.
+Then click on the Track button.

 Notice that, to make things easier to understand in this tip, I’ve unchecked the Transparent option of the Hide annotation, so we see a red circle around the pixelation.
 Moreover, I recommend lowering the Strength slider to a very small value, so we see the pixels below the pixelation.
 We’ll have time to adjust the strength and border color once the tracking is done!

 How do we configure the green and yellow rectangles?
-Well, intuitively, we’d adjust the green rectangle so that it contains the guy’s face, and we may set the yellow rectangle to extend to the right side only (because he walks towards the right).
+Well, intuitively, we’d adjust the green rectangle so that it contains the guy’s face.
+We may set the yellow rectangle to extend to the right side only (because he walks towards the right).

 Then we hold down the Track button with the mouse, and watch the Assisted Tracking work for us 🙂